mapattacker/cheatsheets/ubuntu.md

 * Shutter: screenshots
 * Pulse Audio Volume Control: overcome some bug to use bluetooth headphones
 * Bright Control Simple: for additional screen dim-ness
+* Postman: for testing your APIs
+* Filezilla: file transfers

 ### Terminal